-To securely administer the device, the user's browser must be able to verify the certificate supplied by the device.
-A certificate signed by a well-known Certificate Authority (CA) can be downloaded to the device, or the device can generate a self-signed certificate.
+To administer the device securely, the user's browser must be able to verify the certificate supplied by the device.
+A certificate signed by a well-known Certificate Authority (CA) can be installed on the device, or the device can generate a self-signed certificate.
 In the first instance, the device creates a Certificate Signing Request (CSR) that can be downloaded and forwarded to the well-known CA for signing.
-The signed device certificate is then uploaded to the device.
+The signed device certificate is then installed on the device.
 Alternatively, the device will generate a self-signed certificate.
-In this case, the generic Xerox root CA certificate must be downloaded from the device and installed in the certificate store of the user's browser.
+In this case, the generic Xerox root CA certificate may be downloaded from the device and installed in the certificate store of the user's browser.